yyyaoyuan/SHDA/README.md

 We would like to express our deep gratitude to the authors of all SHDA approaches utilized in this paper for open-sourcing their codes, which greatly promotes the advancement of the SHDA field.
 In addition, if you have any licensing issues, please feel free to contact yaoyuan(dot)hitsz(at)gmail(dot)com.

+# Contact

+If you have any issues with our codes, please feel free to contact **Yuan Yao** (yaoyuan.hitsz@gmail.com) or describe them in Issues.

 # References

 [1] W. Li, L. Duan, D. Xu, and I. W. Tsang, “Learning with augmented features for supervised and semi-supervised heterogeneous domain adaptation,” TPAMI, vol. 36, no. 6, pp. 1134–1148, 2014.